Email This Page to a FriendPreview: Three Tricks of the Trade — Some Sage Advice by OCH Guide Dick Wagner

 I followed their advice and sloshed hot linseed oil on the grate twice a year for five years.
 By then the grating was like a rock.
 Twenty years later, I sold the boat, which still included the hardest grate in town.

 Seymour Narrows, north of the town of Campbell River, British Columbia, and The Narrows, south of Tacoma, Washington, both are very narrow and long.
-When the tide turns, water in both Narrows flows like a fire hose.
-If yu want to go against the flow, it may seem you should forget it and hang out until the tide has turned.
+When the tide turns, water in both Narrows flows like a ire hose.
+If you want to go against the flow, it may seem you should forget it and hang out until the tide has turned.
 But there is another option: the counter flow.
 There is a very narrow stretch of counter-current about the width of a sidewalk that can carry you along while the rest of the Narrows is galloping the other way.